SamuelSwartzberg/flashcardifying_text_temp/ling/beyond-structural-parts/more-than-1p/interlinguistics/✔️-languages.md

 ##### interlingua

-»⟮Interlingua⟯« is a ⟮＿naturalistic＿⟯ ⟮＿conlang＿⟯ ⟮＿IAL＿⟯ that takes ⟮＿its languemes＿⟯ mainly ⟮from the romance languages⟯.
+»⟮Interlingua⟯« is a ⟮＿naturalistic＿⟯ ⟮＿IAL＿⟯ that takes ⟮＿its linguistic items＿⟯ mainly ⟮from the romance languages⟯.
-⟮＿interlingua＿⟯ aims to be ⟮comprehensible⟯ to ⟮romance language native speakers⟯ ⟮without having learned it⟯.
 ⟮＿Interlingua＿⟯ is enabled in part by the existence of ⟮＿SAE＿⟯.

-##### pidgins and creoles
+#### pidgins and creoles

-»⟮A pidgin⟯« is a lingua franca which is ⟮grammatically simplified⟯ and develops when ⟮two communicating groups do not have a language in common⟯.
+»⟮A pidgin⟯« is ⟮＿a lingua franca＿⟯ which is ⟮grammatically simplified⟯ and develops when ⟮two communicating groups do not have a languoid in common⟯.

-###### pidgins
+##### pidgins

 ⟮＿Pidgins＿⟯ often develop in ⟮trade⟯ situations.
-⟮＿Pidgins＿⟯ usually have a ⟮limited⟯ ＿lexis＿ and ⟮low⟯ ＿presstige＿.
+⟮＿Pidgins＿⟯ usually have a ⟮limited⟯ set of ⟮＿linguistic items＿⟯ and ⟮c-;low⟯ ⟮＿prestige＿⟯.
 ⟮＿A pidgin＿⟯ is ⟮never⟯ spoken as ⟮a L1⟯.

 ###### creoles

 The ⟮traditional view (has criticisms)⟯ is that »⟮a creole⟯« is ⟮＿a pidgin＿⟯ that has ⟮been nativized⟯.
-»⟮A mixed language⟯« is a language ⟮combining aspects of two or more languages⟯ but not ⟮clearly deriving primarily from any single language⟯

 ## language lifecycle